Carrie Fisher Remembered By Sister Joely Fisher In A New Tell-All Book

 Star Wars: The Force Awakens Star Carrie Fisher Sent a Text to Her Sister From That Flight

-New York Daily News reports that Joely also opened up about the mid flight heart attack that led to Carrie Fisher’s death, revealing that the Star Wars actress sent her a text from the plane.
+New York Daily News reports that Joely also opened up about the mid-flight heart attack that led to Carrie Fisher’s death, revealing that the Star Wars actress sent her a text from the plane.
 She adds that she’s taken screenshots of her text messages with Carrie and has them saved on a hard drive, because she doesn’t want to risk erasing them and losing the memories forever.

 Fisher says her text messages with Carrie covered a number of topics with the two Fisher women talking about the health conditions of their mothers and later texted their thoughts on politics to one another.
 Before the texting ended, Carrie and Joely had agreed that they would meet for Christmas.